andrewdoto13/andrewdoto13.github.io/_posts/2020-03-11-renewalrates.md

     ['Freshman', 'Sophomore', 'Junior', 'Senior']

 Now I'll go ahead and create a separate object for each class.
-Basically I've filtered the main dataset by the student class and then put them into their own object
+Basically, I've filtered the main dataset by the student class and then put them into their own object

 ```python